 series table, run the query:

-Performance of writing data to tables with secondary indexes
+Performance of data writes to tables with secondary indexes

-With synchronous index updates, a transaction is only committed after writing all the necessary data, both in the table and in synchronous indexes.
-As a result, it takes longer to execute transactions and makes it necessary to use distributed transactions even if adding and updating records in the only partition.
+During synchronous index updates, a transaction is only committed after all the necessary data is written in both a table and synchronous indexes.
+As a result, it takes longer to execute it and makes it necessary to use distributed transactions even if adding or updating entries in a single partition.

-Asynchronously updated indexes can still use single-shard transactions.
-However, they only guarantee eventual consistency and still generate load on the database.
+Indexes that are updated asynchronously let you use single-shard transactions.
+However, they only guarantee eventual consistency and still put a load on the database.